pangeo-data/climpred/.github/PULL_REQUEST_TEMPLATE.md

 # How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration

-- [ ] Test A
-- [ ] Test B
+This could point to a cell in the updated notebooks.
+Or a snippet of code with accompanying figures here.

 # Checklist: